 A product with five reviews is “270 percent more likely” to be purchased than one without.
 Customers are more likely to purchase that product if it has reviews.
-Customers are sceptical about the information that companies share, knowing that companies are aiming to sell them something at the end of the day.
+Customers are skeptical about the information that companies share, knowing that companies are aiming to sell them something at the end of the day.

 A customer testimonial, however, is an unbiased review or recommendation that has been written by another individual and, therefore, has more credibility.
 By eliminating some of the customers’ hesitations about making a purchase, they make it easier for them to decide on a purchase.